Frequently Asked Questions About the APRN Consensus Model – for Clinical Nurse Specialists

 How does eligibility for the ACCNS-AG exam differ from eligibility for the adult CCNS exam?

-Eligible candidates for the ACCNS-AG exam must be educated in an adult-gerontology clinical nurse specialist graduate program that includes in-depth content and competencies to care for the entire adult population (young adults, older adults and the frail elderly) across the continuum from wellness through acute care.
-Education may be in a master’s, postgraduate or doctorate program.
+Eligible candidates for the ACCNS-AG exam must be educated in a graduate-level adult-gerontology clinical nurse specialist program that includes in-depth content and competencies to care for the entire adult population (young adults, older adults and frail elderly) across the continuum from wellness through acute care.
+Education may be in a master’s, post-graduate or DNP program.

 How does eligibility for the ACCNS-P and ACCNS-N exams differ from eligibility for the pediatric and neonatal CCNS exams?

 Eligible candidates for the ACCNS-N or ACCNS-P exams must be educated in a neonatal CNS or pediatric CNS graduate program that includes competencies across the continuum from wellness through acute care.
-Education may be in a master’s, postgraduate or doctorate program.
+Education may be in a master’s, post-graduate or DNP program.

 Will my state continue to recognize my current CCNS certification for APRN licensure?